-Carter is the newest of Purdue's Community Clusters, and was launched through a partnership with Intel in November 2011.
-Carter primarily consists of HP compute nodes with two 8-core Intel Xeon-E5 processors (16 cores per node), between 32 GB and 256 GB of memory, and a 500 GB system disk.
+Carter was launched through an ITaP partnership with Intel in November 2011 and is a member of Purdue's Community Cluster Program.
+Carter primarily consists of HP compute nodes with two 8-core Intel Xeon-E5 processors (16 cores per node) and between 32 GB and 256 GB of memory.
 A few NVIDIA GPU-accelerated nodes are also available.
 All nodes have 56 Gbps FDR Infiniband connections and a 5-year warranty.
+Carter is planned to be decommissioned on April 30, 2017.

 To purchase access to Carter today, go to the Carter Access Purchase page.
 Please subscribe to our Community Cluster Program Mailing List to stay informed on the latest purchasing developments or contact us via email at email@example.com if you have any questions.